mzattera/v4j/docs/005/index.md

 # Considerations

-By looking at the terms in the Voynich, we see their structure (that is, the sequence of Voynich glyphs used to write them) can be easily described as follows:
+By looking at the terms in the Voynich, we can see their structure (that is, the sequence of Voynich glyphs used to write them) can be easily described as follows:

-- each term can be considered as composed by 12 "slots"; for convenience we will number them from 0 to 11.
+- each term can be considered as composed by 12 "slots"; for convenience I will number them from 0 to 11.

 - each slot can be empty or contain a single glyph.